-The honey harvest is just around the corner, and we thought it was the perfect time to share some updates about our hive hosting initiative with Toronto Bee Rescue.
+With spring just around the corner, we thought it was the perfect time to share some updates about our hive hosting initiative with Toronto Bee Rescue.
 We’ve added two new hives to our roof this year, for a total of eight.
-Our bees are healthy and working hard on honey production!
+Our bees are healthy and getting ready to wake up from their winter hibernation!

 As you may know, the world’s bees and other pollinators are in danger due to harmful pesticides and the loss of biodiversity.
 Urban beekeeping and hive hosting projects are just a few of the ways people are working to save the bees.
 Another way to help is to purchase local raw honey whenever possible – this helps communicate to beekeepers that sustainable, non-chemically treated bees and bee products are important to consumers.